drewstaylor/area-52-course-2-lessons/lesson-05-portal/exercise-03/exercise.md

 >
 -->

-Our `passport-token` identity system is nearly feature complete, but at the moment `initiate_jumpring_travel` doesn't return useful data.
+Our `passport-token` identity system is nearly feature complete, but at the moment ` initiate_jump_ring_travel` doesn't return useful data.

 Currently its CosmWasm `Response` looks like this: